 - Do things for others.
 Part of being grateful – especially during this Thanksgiving season – is giving others something to be grateful for, too.
 It enables others to feel grateful in a time they need it most.
 It also allows you to fill your time, by giving back to friends, family, and the community.

-- Practice mindfulness. means finding a state of presence, rather than thinking about the past or the future.
+- Practice mindfulness.
+Mindfulness in recovery means finding a state of presence, rather than thinking about the past or the future.
 One way to practice mindfulness is to stop and think about the things you are grateful for in recovery, whether that is some-time sober or the family and friends around you.
 Take some time to do this every day, to reflect on the present moment.

 - Start a gratitude journal, to hold your gratitude list.
 A gratitude list or gratitude journal in recovery will remind you of everything you have to be grateful for – the good things in your life.
 When you experience cravings or negative feelings, you can simply open your notebook and look at the many positive aspects of your life.
 This list will remind you of the little things you may have forgotten along the way.